springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 after: 10
 ```

 For this test, we also include mock `CatsService` as prescribed earlier.
 But also, we include an `ObjectMapper` for translating objects back and forth from JSON encoding, and a `MockMvc` object to communicate with Controller code without using transports (i.e. TCP/IP).
-This MockMvc component exposes the framework paths leading to our code transparently and directly—there is no transport logic in our code—which reduces the time necessary to complete tests.
+This MockMvc component exposes the framework paths leading to our code transparently and directly—sans transport (TCP) specifics—which reduces the time necessary to complete tests.

 Let's focus on the test itself.
 Using the mock CatsService we can return a real Cat result when called, but we also transform that into a JSON blob using ObjectMapper.
 Let's see this more in depth.